 )

-You can find more detailed information on fine-tuning and how to use H&E embeddings to improve model performance in the Novae documentation.
+You can find more detailed information on fine-tuning and how to use H&E embeddings (i.e. adding tissue morphology information on top of “just” spatial transcriptomics gene expression data) to improve model performance in the Novae documentation.
 For this tutorial, we will use the zero_shot parameter to compute representations.
-This leverages the pre-trained model’s learned representations to cluster cells without requiring task-specific training.
+This leverages the pre-trained model’s learned representations to cluster cells without requiring task-specific training (or fine-tuning to be more concrete).

 1